Dave-team/Knowledge-base/Priorities.md

   - It’s not personal - it’s about doing the best for the company and it’s actually critical for me to speak up as this is what I will be paid for

 **Management**
+- Take ownership over BI.
+Have your opinions and provide recommendations.
+Don't run behind the facts and be proactive.
 - Be up to date with the tickets and inbox in Notion as well as the Tech tickets, know the team's priorities.
 - Have an idea around how you'd solve things that the team is working on when asked the question.
 - Try to have them answer the questions: